 What happens if you get a Google warning?

-It depends on the warning you have got on your browser.
+It depends on the warning you have received in your browser.
 Different warnings indicate different things.
 Here we have consolidated some of the most common warnings that many Google Chrome users have gotten over the past few years.
 You can check them all to know which warning defines what.

 Google Chrome warnings in browser explained

 When we surf on the internet, we come across a number of websites indexed on Google and other search engines.
-While most of these websites are trustworthy, some of them are malicious too.
+While most of these websites are trustworthy, some are also malicious.
 Malicious websites on the internet can harm users and their devices in many different ways.
 When a user lands on such malicious websites or downloads any content from these websites, there is a high possibility of virus or malware infection.

 Some websites also trick users by displaying a message that their system is infected with a virus and offer them a free antivirus scan by installing a program on their computers.
 These are harmful programs that contain viruses or malware.
 If you install these programs, there is a high possibility that your computer will be hacked.
 Therefore, it is advised not to install such programs on your computer.